Summer 2021 Plans

 - Campers and staff members who receive a positive test several days prior to arrival should contact us immediately and NOT plan to travel to camp.

-For 2021, we are modifying our regular transportation options for campers to arrive at Camp.
 The only Interlaken provided option is to depart out of Milwaukee.
 Departure times will be scheduled and staggered to allow for flights to arrive into Milwaukee as well as for families to travel from Chicago or Madison to Milwaukee.
 We will not be offering busing from Northbrook, IL, Madison, WI, or Minneapolis, MN.
 Campers can arrive to Camp via bus, parent drop off, or via flight into Rhinelander (RHI) airport.

 • BUS DEPARTURE